 As FOSS has become widely prevalent as a development methodology, SSOs have been working to integrate FOSS approaches into their own processes.
 However, the methodologies of FOSS projects and SSOs are quite different: FOSS projects run on a more decentralized basis with very different assumptions.
 One particular source of friction is the common approach in SSOs which provides for members to license their patents on a royalty-bearing basis (under FRAND terms).
 However, most FOSS communities assume that patents in FOSS projects will be licensed on a royalty-free basis.
 Although some FOSS licenses have express patent license provisions (such as the ASLv2), the existence and scope of patent licenses in other FOSS licenses are more ambiguous.
 This difference in approach to royalty payments for patents is creating tension between the FOSS and SSO communities.
 This issue is unlikely to be resolved in the near term.

 Gain insights into important legal developments from two of the leading open source legal experts: Mark Radcliffe, partner at DLA Piper and general counsel for the Open Source Initiative, and Tony Decicco, shareholder at GTC Law Group & Affiliates.
-Register now to watch live online Feb.
-6 at 12 p.m.
-EST or after on demand.
+Available on demand.